A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Loops and Foams in a nutshell

 \chapter{Loops and Foams in a nutshell}

-Loop Quantum Gravity (LQG) is a good candidate theory for quantum gravity.
+\acf{LQG} is a good candidate theory for quantum gravity.
 It is obtained by the canonical quantisation of general relativity and describes the quantum states of space with the so-called spin-networks.
-Spin-foam theory is a later spinoff of both LQG and the sum-over-histories approach to quantum gravity.
-It describes quantum space-time, seen as the time evolution of spin-networks.
+Spin-foam theory is a later spinoff of both \ac{LQG} and the sum-over-histories approach to quantum gravity.
+It describes quantum spacetime, seen as the time evolution of spin-networks.

-Most of the main textbooks provide a derivation of the theory, following more or less its historical developments through the process of quantisation \cite{CLQG, Baez99, introductory}.
+Most of the main textbooks provide a derivation of the theory, following more or less its historical developments through the process of quantisation \cite{CLQG, baez1999, dona2010}.
 Here we will only introduce the general mathematical framework of the theory, trying to be as concise as possible, since we believe that a full-fledged fundamental theory should come to a point where it stands on its own, with its mathematical framework and physical principles, without any reference to older approximate theories like general relativity or non-relativistic quantum mechanics.